 In a retargeting context, the advertiser is using data that either they or their client already own, called first-party data.
 For retargeting campaigns, this will typically be information about how a user is interacting with an e-commerce site, which enables the advertiser to understand what products that user is interested in, what their likely order value is going to be, and where they are in the purchasing process.

-While first-party cookies cannot be directly used to personalize ads on other websites, they can help create privacy-preserving interest groups, for example, by using the FLEDGE mechanism, which can then be targeted across the internet.
+While first-party cookies cannot be directly used to personalize ads on other websites, they can help create privacy-preserving interest groups, for example, by using the Protected Audience API, which can then be targeted across the internet.

 Let’s say you know a user has already looked at several products in the Ultrabook products category, but not made a purchase, then you place them in the “considering Ultrabook products” interest group.
 You can then show all users in this group adverts demonstrating the benefits of multiple products, giving them the information they can use to make a final decision and convert to a purchase.